 220 – 20 = 200

-A person should target the lower spectrum (50%) and slowly build up to the upper scope (85%).
-An average resting heart rate has a range from 60 to 100 bpm.
+A person should target the lower spectrum (50%) and slow build-up to the upper scope (85%)—an average resting heart rate ranging from 60 to 100 bpm.
 However, sometimes, we see the lower resting heart rate go as low as 40 bpm, especially in athletes.
-It is because athletes have healthier muscles, and they have better circulation in their bodies.
+It is because athletes have healthier muscles and better circulation in their bodies.

 Research suggests that a low resting heart rate links with better longevity and lesser health abnormalities.

 Heart rate after exercise also varies according to the individual’s type of exercise.
 In low to moderate-intensity aerobic exercise, the heart rate normalizes under 20 minutes.
 The stroke volume goes to the resting level similarly.

 The heart rates also fluctuate with the fluctuation in the intensity of exercise.
 Also, this is especially notable where high-intensity training comes in the space of lower-intensity activity.
 As the intensity of the exercise increases, the heart rate exercise also increases.